Marcus-Forte/moptimizer_0/README.md

 # duna-optimizer
-Duna algorithmic optimizationj libraries for SLAM and LiDAR applications
+Duna algorithmic optimization libraries for SLAM and LiDAR applications